0xPolygon/polygon-docs/docs/cdk/getting-started/index.md

 ## Going to Production

-While it is possible to run a CDK chain on your own, we strongly recommend getting in touch with one of our [Implementation Providers](https://ecosystem.polygon.technology/spn/cdk/) for production deployments.
+While it is possible to run a CDK chain on your own, we strongly recommend getting in touch with the [Polygon Labs team directly](https://share-eu1.hsforms.com/1aI6l7_bFTn-vWl0NIFVzDQc8xid), or one of our [Implementation Providers](https://ecosystem.polygon.technology/spn/cdk/) for production deployments.

 ## Dive Deeper into the CDK